 Old Money vs New Money

 New Money shines a light on many societal issues with characters who are all unlikeable.
-Debbie has the ability to muster some compassion for her situation.
+Debbie can muster some compassion for her situation.
 It’s easy to see that there is a semblance of a desire to do better and be better.
 After all, she started nursing school, didn’t get pregnant, and held down a job.
 Her ability to succeed is seemingly held down by one simple thing, a lack of funds.

 While watching “New Money”, I found it challenging to empathize with Debbie and see her as someone who could be redeemed.
 However, my sympathy was reserved for Boyd, the character who managed to touch me.
 Louisa Krause, who portrays Debbie, brings a captivating and complex performance, her softness contrasting with the questionable choices she makes.
 The small cast delivers exceptional and well-coordinated performances, shining brightly throughout the run time.
 But what truly stood out to me was the dedication of the main actors and their remarkable ability to create an atmosphere filled with tension and turmoil, all stemming from their characters’ self-centeredness and difficult life circumstances.